 When you select a performance you are directed to the seating map page, if you then try to go 'Back' to the show/performance list, the message 'You must have a valid performance selected' will appear.
 To get round this message we strongly suggest you either continue with the selected seats to the Shopping Cart/Order page and then click 'Add More Seats', 'Add Another Show' or 'Cancel Order'.
 However, if you'd like to look at another date for a performance you would need to go back to 'What's On' and search for the specfic show or performance again.

-7. Are you using the Latest Internet Browser Version?
+7. Are you using the latest version of your Internet browser?

 We strongly recommend ensuring you have the latest version of your browser (typically Internet Explorer, Google Chrome or Firefox) installed on your PC.
 Failing to do so opens up your computer to vulnerabilities and security threats.